AmirMaEl/CycleAugmentGAN/README.md

 # CycleAugmetGAN

 ## CycleGAN for data augmentation - Introduction
 This repository uses cycleGAN for the augmentation of mammography samples.
 The GANs used for the augmentation were pretrained on an in-house dataset subdivided into three visually different domains.
+The following figure gives an impression of the domains:

 ## Usage